ShakNat/DupyliCate/README.md

 `--mode` In the overlap mode genes repeat among the different duplicates classification.
 In the strict mode there is no gene repetition and you have a new classification group called mixed
 		duplicates containing the related connected components from the other three duplicate classes

-`--to_annotate` This needs the path to a txt file.
-The txt file must contain names of queries and the corresponding reference organism for GeMoMa annotation separated by comma - Query,Reference -> one pair per line
+`--to_annotate` This needs the path to a TXT file.
+The TXT file must contain names of queries and the corresponding reference organism for GeMoMa annotation separated by comma - Query,Reference -> one pair per line

 `--gemoma` The full path to GeMoMa must also include the name of the GeMoMa jar file